kallaway/100-days-of-code/r1-log.md

 ### R1D16 - July 12th, 2018

 Continued with week 2 of the Coursera course.
 Coded a little bit, watched some videos, nothing fancy nor complicated.
 Learned how to use git diff --cached to check the differences of the files I have added to my repo.

+### R1D17 - July 13th, 2018

+Last night I watched some more videos about Spring Framework, just learning theory for now.
+Today I implemented a decryption method in the class CaesarCipher.
+And yesterday I realized that I'm not on week 2 of the course, but on the second part of the first week.
+Anyways, I've reached the end of module quizz so week 2 will start on monday.